segmentio/segment-docs/styleguide.md

 ### When to capitalize

 Capitalize Segment (obviously ;) ) and Segment product names.
 For example, "privacy" by itself isn't capitalized, but "Segment Privacy Portal" is.
-Page titles Other UI text should be in lower case.
+Page titles and other UI text should be in lower case.

 Capitalize the words "Sources", "Destinations", and "Warehouses" when referring them as product names (for example: “You can use Sources to…”) but decap them when referring to them generically (“You can connect your warehouse to…”)